 2. Julian Assange and Pak, Clock: $52.7 million (16953 ETH)

-In February of 2022, Julian Assange and Pak’s Clock NFT became the second-most expensive single NFT ever sold.
+Sale details: In February of 2022, Julian Assange and Pak’s Clock NFT became the second-most expensive single NFT ever sold.
 The NFT depicts a timer that counts the number of days Assange has spent in prison.
-It was curated as part of Pak & Assange’s Censored collection, which also featured a dynamic open edition.
+It was curated as part of Pak and Assange’s Censored collection, which also featured a dynamic open edition.

 1. Beeple, Everydays: The First 5000 Days – $69.3 million (38525 ETH)

-Honorable mention for the most expensive NFT sales
+Honorable mentions for the most expensive NFT sales

 Mad Dog Jones’ piece, REPLICATOR sold for $4.1 million in April 2021.
 According to the artist: “REPLICATOR is the story of a machine through time.
 It is a reflection on forms of past groundbreaking innovation and serves as a metaphor for modern technology’s continuum.
 I’m interested to see how collectors will respond as the work evolves and the NFTs in their possession continue to create new generations.”

 This list wouldn’t be complete without some Bored Apes.
 Ape #8817 raked in $3.4 million at a Sotheby’s Metaverse auction in October 2021.
 The Ape sports a wool turtleneck, rainbow spinner hat, and silver hoop earrings.

 Bored Ape #3739 sold for $2.9 million in September 2021.
 The Ape is a six-trait gold fur ape with a sea captain’s hat, a black t-shirt, and laser eyes.
 Based on these traits, Bored Ape #3749 is the 27th rarest ape, according to Rarity Tools.